amgarton47/CS62data-structures/LinkedLists/project/README.md

       implement the `insert` operation.
    2. Based on the defined fields, and the correctness invariants, implement the `remove` operation.
-   3. Based on the defined fields, and the correctness invaraiants, implement the `DLL_Node_Iterator` class and `iterator` method.
+   3. Based on the defined fields, and the correctness invariants, implement the `DLL_Node_Iterator` class and `iterator` method.